DingDean/vim-digitme/README.md

 ### Tomato Clock
 Pomodoro Timer in Vim

+Following user commands are available:

+- DigitmeTomatoStart: To start a default timer lasts for 25 minutes
+- DigitmeTomatoPause: To pause a running timer, a timer can only be stop once
+- DigitmeTomatoAbandon: To abandon the current timer

 * [ ] A dedicated window to setup, teardown timers
 * [x] Integrate with lightline